-- 5.1 The University's academic governance framework is overseen by Academic Board and its committees.
+5.1 The University's academic governance framework is overseen by Academic Board and its committees.
 Academic Board safeguards the academic integrity of the University and is the custodian of its degree awarding powers.
-Academic Board provides the Vice Chancellor and the Governing Body with the assurance on the standards of the University's awards and the University's academic portfolio. - 5.2 The oversight of quality and standards is delegated to the Quality and Standards Committee, who are responsible for the University's Regulations and Code of Practice for Assessment and Academic Related Matters, which describe the operation of the framework, and have been developed and reviewed with reference to the UK Quality Code for Higher Education. - 5.3 The effectiveness of learning, teaching and assessment practices within the University and at our collaborative partners is reviewed through a process of annual monitoring, culminating in the presentation of an annual quality report and action plan to Academic Board and Governing Body.
-Implementation of the action plan is overseen by Academic Board and its committees. - 5.4 All programmes are subject to a periodic (subject) review on a six year cycle, which provides an opportunity to reflect on academic practice and student experience, and confirms that programmes continue to meet national expectations on standards.
+Academic Board provides the Vice Chancellor and the

+- Governing Body with the assurance on the standards of the University's awards and the University's academic portfolio. - 5.2 The oversight of quality and standards is delegated to the Quality and Standards Committee, who are responsible for the University's Regulations and Code of Practice for Assessment and Academic Related Matters, which describe the operation of the framework, and have been developed and reviewed with reference to the UK Quality Code for Higher Education. - 5.3 The effectiveness of learning, teaching and assessment practices within the University and at our collaborative partners is reviewed through a process of annual monitoring, culminating in the presentation of an annual quality report and action plan to Academic Board and Board of Governors.
+Implementation of the action plan is overseen by Academic Board and its committees. - 5.4 A new data led approach to Programme Review and Enhancement (PRE) was introduced in 2020-21 to standardise and simplify the process by which various aspects of programme performance are measured and analysed.
 Quality and Standards Committee oversees this process, scrutinising outcomes and sharing best practice across the institution.